bstollnitz/old-wpf-blog/48-ExpandTreeViewPart2/README.md

 		<Setter Property="IsSelected" Value="{Binding Path=IsSelected, Mode=TwoWay}" />
 	</Style>

-If you have WPF installed on your machine, you can <a href="http://www.zagstudio.com/blogfiles/48/ExpandTreeViewWPF.xbap" target="_blank" >click here</a> to see this code running as an xbap.
-I also link to the source at the end of this post.

 ## Silverlight

 Most of the code and XAML I showed for WPF works in Silverlight too, with the exception of the Binding in the Setter's Value, since Silverlight currently doesn't support that feature.
 In order to work around this limitation, I created custom TreeView and TreeViewItem classes that derive from the Toolkit classes and override GetContainerForItemOverride.
 This method is called to create each TreeViewItem container, so I was able to include the Bindings through code at the moment these containers are created.